apache/geode-examples/putall/README.md

 limitations under the License.
 -->

-# Geode putAll region example
+# Geode Put Multiple Values at Once Example

 This is a simple example that demonstrates putting a map of values into a region, checking the size, and retrieving the values.